marcelpetersen/mobil/pages/summit.md

   block: wide-from-right
   col_1:
     headline: Wunder Mobility Summit...
-    content: <strong class="text-blue">...the unique conference and innovation festival on the future of mobility in Germany, Hamburg.</strong>
+    content: "<strong>...the unique conference and innovation festival on the future of mobility in Hamburg, Germany.</strong>"
   col_2:
     headline: ''
     content: The Wunder Mobility Summit exclusively brings together the brightest